PRAquilone/pa1024/README.md

 * Some tools are free of charge on weekends or holidays.
 * Clerks may give customers a discount that is applied to the total daily charges to reduce the final charge.
+* Simple tool that does not build out the ability to add or change tools or charges or holidays.
+This will assume that another tool has populated the database tables.
+Possibly a future feature would to build out the rest to allow for adding/updating a tool or holidays or charge amounts.

 ### Assumptions, Choices and Notes